grip-on-software/visualization-site/README.md

   against the Jenkins API for at least branch details of builds.
 - `files_host`: Domain name of an internal server where an ownCloud instance is hosted.
-- `files_share_id`: Identifier of a publish share on an ownCloud instance with files that are made available in addition to the prediction resources.
+- `files_share_id`: Identifier of a published share on an ownCloud instance with files that are made available in addition to the prediction resources.
+  If this is an empty string, then the paths to the files list and specific files are not passed through to ownCloud from the NGINX or Apache proxy.
 - `control_host`: Domain name of an internal server where secure resources are hosted, including encryption services and access control checks.
-This domain must be accessible through HTTPS from the NGINX proxy.
+This domain must be accessible through HTTPS from the NGINX or Apache proxy.
 - `websocket_server`: Domain name of an external server where a WebSocket for real-time updates of access log analytics is hosted.
-This name should point (possibly via a Caddy proxy) toward the NGINX proxy that makes the WebSocket service available (via the GoAccess script).
+This name should point (possibly via a Caddy proxy) toward the NGINX or Apache proxy that makes the WebSocket service available (via the GoAccess script).
+- `proxy_nginx` (boolean): Whether to use NGINX to provide access to the other servers or host the direct files.
+If set to false, use Apache HTTP Server instead.
+Affects the test as well as which configuration is generated.
-- `proxy_range`: CIDR range of trusted IP addresses that may host the first layer of proxies in front of the NGINX proxy (for example the Caddy proxies).
+- `proxy_range`: CIDR range of trusted IP addresses that may host the first layer of proxies in front of the NGINX or Apache proxy, for example the Caddy proxies.
 Requests from these addresses may provide headers with the real IP address of the original request, which are used instead of the proxy's IP address.
+- `proxy_port_in_redirect` (boolean): Whether to make the NGINX or Apache proxy specify the port number when a redirect is generated.
+If a Caddy proxy is in front of it, then this is most likely not wanted.
+Similarly, if only portions of the configuration files are used, then this is also not useful to enable.
 - `auth_cert`: Filesystem path to a certificate used for validating the HTTPS connection to the `control_host`.
 If a `SERVER_CERTIFICATE` environment is not set, then this is also used as the path on the Docker host machine during